Analysis on some infinite modules, inner projection, and applications: Elimination mapping cone construction and Partial elimination ideals

 In general the mapping cone of the chain map between two complexes is a kind of natural extension of complexes induced by the given chain map.
-We will construct some ``graded'' mapping cone which is related to projections and is useful to understand the syzygies of projections.
-Mainly we will exploit this construction to study a simple {\it inner} projection.
+Now we construct some graded mapping cone which we call `Elimination mapping cone'.
+This is naturally related to projections and very useful to understand the syzygies of projections.
 Another ingredient is the partial elimination ideal theory.
-Let us construct the graded mapping cone theorem and review the partial elimination ideals briefly. \\ \paragraph*{\textbf{A Graded Mapping Cone Construction}} Let $W=k\langle x_1,\cdots,x_N\rangle \subset V=k\langle x_0,\cdots,x_N\rangle$ be vector spaces over $k$ and $S=\Sym(W)=k[x_1,\ldots,x_N]\subset R=\Sym(V)=k[x_0,\ldots,x_N]$ be polynomial rings. \begin{itemize} \item $M$ : a graded $R$-module given a degree 1 shifting map by $\mu$\\ (i.e. $\mu : M_{i}\rightarrow M_{i+1}$) \item $\Bbb G_{\ast}$(resp. $\Bbb F_{\ast}$) : the graded Koszul complex of $M$, $K_{\ast}^{S}(M)$\\ (resp. $M[-1]$, $K_{\ast}^{S}(M[-1])$) as follows:
+Let us construct the graded mapping cone theorem and consider the partial elimination ideal theory from a viewpoint of inner projections. \\ \paragraph*{\textbf{Elimination Mapping Cone Construction}} Let $W=k\langle x_1,\cdots,x_N\rangle \subset V=k\langle x_0,\cdots,x_N\rangle$ be vector spaces over $k$ and $S=\Sym(W)=k[x_1,\ldots,x_N]\subset R=\Sym(V)=k[x_0,\ldots,x_N]$ be polynomial rings. \begin{itemize} \item $M$ : a graded $R$-module given a degree 1 shifting map by $\mu$\\ (i.e. $\mu : M_{i}\rightarrow M_{i+1}$) \item $\Bbb G_{\ast}$(resp. $\Bbb F_{\ast}$) : the graded Koszul complex of $M$, $K_{\ast}^{S}(M)$\\ (resp. $M[-1]$, $K_{\ast}^{S}(M[-1])$) as follows:

 whose graded components $(\Bbb G_{i})_{i+j}$ are $K_{i}^{S}(M)_{i+j} = \wedge^i W\otimes {M_j}$ \\ (resp. $(\Bbb F_{i})_{i+j}=\wedge^i W\otimes {M_{j-1}}$). \item Then $\mu : M_{i}\rightarrow M_{i+1}$ induces the chain map\\ $\bar{\mu}: \Bbb F_{\ast}=K_{\ast}^{S}(M[-1]) \longrightarrow \Bbb G_{\ast}=K_{\ast}^{S}(M)$ of degree 0. \end{itemize}